About NEM

 Founding

-NEM was set up in 1990 by the Norwegian Ministry of Education and Research.
-Until then ethical questions concerning medical research had been evaluated by the Medical Research Council’s ethics committee.
-NEM was a continuation of this committee.
+NEM was established in 1990 by the Norwegian Ministry of Education and Research.
+Until then, ethical questions concerning medical research had been evaluated by the Medical Research Council’s ethics committee.
+NEM is a continuation of this committee.

 Appointment and composition